monurakkaya/opencart-eloquent/readme.md

 Easy right? :)

-This project will be maintained as long as I use continue OpenCart.
+This project will be maintained as long as I continue to use OpenCart.

 ### OCMOD SUPPORT